Spain2394/robot_explorer/README.md

 ## robot-exploration
-- Turtlebot RRT path planning and target detection using SIFT
+- Turtlebot SLAM, RRT path planning and target detection using SIFT

 ## Setup
 1) Clone ```rrt_exploration``` package in you ```catkin_ws```